jansdhillon/landscape-demo/README.md

 Run [./remove.sh](remove.sh) to delete sets of LXD containers and virtual machines, and Multipass virtual machines.
 If more than one instance is detected with a `DAYHHMM` prefix, it will be added to a list.
 Choose which grouping of containers and virtual machines you wish to delete.

-Assuming your Landscape installation was named "landscapedemo", remove it using: `lxc delete --force landscapedemo`
+Assuming your Landscape installation was named "landscape-example-com", remove it using: `lxc delete --force landscape-example-com`